BerBastien/Blue-SCC/README.md

 The user needs RICE50+ to calculate the Blue SCC: https://github.com/witch-team/RICE50xmodel

-Once the user gets the results the figures in the paper xxxxxxxx are replicable running the code code/MainText_Figures_Code
+Once the user gets the results the figures in the paper "Accounting for Ocean Impacts Nearly Doubles the Social Cost of Carbon" are replicable running the code code/MainText_Figures_Code

 Typical running time in a normal computer takes less than one hour